-Please submit your responses to the case study questions:
+Please submit your responses to 3 of the 6 case study questions:

-1 - CASE STUDY: Bad Attitude - The Daegu English Village, along with many schools and institutions in South Korea, have been reacting to governmental and client pressure to secure the village from the H1N1 virus.
-Adjustments to teaching schedules, shuttle bus schedules due to the lack of students at the village have caused some strain between American teachers and Korean administrators.
+1 - CASE STUDY: Bad Attitude - Your school, along with many schools and institutions in China, has been reacting to governmental and client pressure to secure the school from the H1N1 virus.
+Adjustments to teaching schedules, shuttle bus schedules due to the lack of students at the school have caused some strain between American teachers and Chinese administrators.
 To add insult to injury, teachers, students and staff members have been asked to go by the onsite health clinic once a day to have their temperatures taken.
 This is to be done until further notice.
-Serena is a mild-mannered teacher who is going on her second year of teaching at the village.
-She's known for her cooperative ways, positive attitude, and quiet manner.
-One day while going to the health clinic to have her temperature taken, Serena misunderstood the directions from one of the Korean staff members when he asked her to stand on a red line marked on the floor.
-Serena jumped onto the line instead of walking up to the line.
-The individual taking the temperatures took offense to this action and called Serena aggressive and childish.
-Later, this individual, who happened to be Korean and from the Korean staff office, requested that Serena send him a written apology.
+Serena is a mild-mannered teacher who is going on her second year of teaching at the school.
+She's known for her cooperative ways, positive evaluations quiet manner.
+One day while going to the health clinic to have her temperature taken, Serena evidently misunderstood the directions from one of the Chinese staff members as he asked her to stand on a red line marked on the floor as the person taking the temperatures took offense to this action and called Serena aggressive and childish.
+Later, this individual, who happened to be Chinese and from the staff office, requested that Serena send him a written apology.

 - At this point, Serena has simply said that she didn't mean to offend anyone.
-She has not agreed to send a written apology. - Administrators have been speaking to both Serena and the Korean administrators in order to calm things down. - Serena has not had problems like this since she's been working at the village.
-However, Korean staff members have had to deal with what they consider poor attitudes from the American teachers. - The Korean staff is blaming problems such as the one with Serena on poor attitudes and unprofessional behavior.
+She has not agreed to send a written apology. - Administrators have been speaking to both Serena and the Chinese administrators in order to calm things down. - Serena has not had problems like this since she's been working at the school.
+However, Chinese staff members have had to deal with what they consider poor attitudes from the American teachers. - So, the Chinese staff is blaming problems such as the one with Serena on poor attitudes and unprofessional behavior.
 Meanwhile, the American teaching staff point to poor organization and lack of planning on issues such as this that have surfaced over past two years.
 Asians tend to be reactionary, Westerners tend to be proactive.